neptune-mutual-blue/protocol/docs/Governance.md

  **Warning:**
  <br /> <br />
- Please carefully check the cover rules, cover exclusions, and standard exclusion in detail before you interact with the Governace contract(s).
-You entire stake will be forfeited if resolution does not go in your favor.
+ Please carefully check the cover rules, cover exclusions, and standard exclusion in detail before you interact with the Governance contract(s).
+Your entire stake will be forfeited if resolution does not go in your favor.
 You will be able to unstake and receive back your NPM only if:
  - incident resolution is in your favor